Have you ever thought about letting your users re-design your website to improve your conversion rate?

 - Provide an avenue for comments

-After gaining the feedback from surveys this can then be analysed and incorporated into a testing road map, which can help shape both future A/B testing scenarios and the user experience.
+After gaining the feedback from surveys, this can then be analysed and incorporated into an optimisation plan.

 - Drivers for high traffic landing pages

 - Feedback on barriers within pages and landing pages

 Polls can be a great for gaining quick insights and feedback in various steps of a user journey.

 Compared to surveys, polls should be kept short and simple which means far less time is required from your users.
 However, with this, you obviously get much less detail so it depends what you’re looking for; polls may give you a more general idea of your market, whereas a survey can tell you exactly why and can be targeted at specific groups to ask them in-depth opinions.

 After gaining feedback from a poll this, again, can be analysed and integrated alongside surveys responses to form A/B testing strategies and future changes to the user experience as part of a testing roadmap.